tychota/blog/src/pages/2018-10-22-using-swizzling-can-save-your-life-or-not/index.md

 ---

-iOS is less prone of builder, less object oriented (despite being called objective C ^^).
+iOS is less prone of builders, less object oriented (despite being called objective C ^^).
 So most of the libraries I know does not offer that customization (I'm pretty sure they are some, just I don't know them yet).

-But objective C is a versatile language (and that is also doable in swift as they shared a almost common runtime), in the same sense than `javascript` (the prototype ~~code~~ hacks we use to see/write a while ago) is.
+But objective C is a versatile language (and that is also doable in swift as they shared an almost common runtime), in the same sense as `javascript` (the prototype ~~code~~ hacks we used to see/write a while ago) is.
 You can do everything with it, including ~~destroying the world~~ remapping function.

-And that is not that impressing: in many way objective C internal looks like javascript prototype chain (that my analysis, don't claim that as a fact in interview).
+And that is not that impressing: in many ways objective C internal looks like javascript prototype chain (that my analysis, don't claim that as a fact in interview).
-In deed in objective:
+Indeed in objective:

 ```objectivec
 [obj method:argument];
 ```

-send the message `method` with the argument `argument` to the object `obj`.
+It sends the message `method` with the argument `argument` to the object `obj`.
 Obj will map the message using a `Class Dispatch Table`.
-That is this dispatch table that each object possess and that you can hack on it to ~~mess up~~ hackily improve your program: looks like a javascript prototype, isn't it ?
+That is this dispatch table that each object possess and that you can hack on it to ~~mess up~~ hackily improve your program: looks like a javascript prototype, doesn't it ?

 # Entering Swizzling (back on the topic)

 First most of the concept come from [this article](https://medium.com/rocknnull/ios-to-swizzle-or-not-to-swizzle-f8b0ed4a1ce6?_branch_match_id=440752107783156620). read it, it will be more correct that my paraphrase here.
 And then when you come back, you will see all the mistakes in this article ! ^^

-**Swizzling is monkey patching, on steroid.** It's in the same time great and terrific.
+**Swizzling is monkey patching, on steroids.** It's in the same time great and terrific.

 Here is the gist: